stevendongatmsft/confidential-sidecar-containers/examples/encfs/README.md

     git clone git@github.com:microsoft/confidential-sidecar-containers.git

-In the tools folder, there are two tools that allow users to obtain the security hash of the generated policy and importing key into the key vault.

-Copy the value of the generated `ccePolicy` poicy from the ARM template and obtain the security hash of the policy by running:
+Use the tools in this repository to obtain the security hash of the generated policy and to import key into the AKV/mHSM.
+Copy the value of the generated `ccePolicy` from the ARM template and obtain the security hash of the policy by running:

     go run tools/securitypolicydigest/main.go -p ccePolicyValue

 At the end of the command output, you should see something similar to the following:

     inittimeData sha-256 digest **aaa4e****cc09d**

-Obtain the AAD token with the following command
+Obtain the AAD token:

     az account get-access-token --resource https://managedhsm.azure.net

-Fill in the keyimportconfig.json file with the above information.
+Fill in the keyimportconfig.json file with all the information.
 See the following as an example:

 ```
 {
     "key": {
-        "kid": "doc-sample-key-release",  **<- This is the key name you will import your key into mHSM.
-SkrClientKID on ARM template.**
+        "kid": "doc-sample-key-release",  <- This is the key name you will import your key into mHSM.
+SkrClientKID on ARM template.
         "authority": {
-            "endpoint": "sharedeus2.eus2.test.attest.azure.net" **<- MAA endpoint.
-SkrClientMAAEndpoint on ARM template**
+            "endpoint": "sharedeus2.eus2.test.attest.azure.net" <- MAA endpoint.
+SkrClientMAAEndpoint on ARM template
         },
         "mhsm": {
-            "endpoint": "accmhsm.managedhsm.azure.net", **<- mHSM endpoint.
-SkrClientAKVEndpoint on ARM template**
+            "endpoint": "accmhsm.managedhsm.azure.net", <- mHSM endpoint.
+SkrClientAKVEndpoint on ARM template
             "api_version": "api-version=7.3-preview",
-            "bearer_token": "eyJ***6qlA" **<- AAD token obtained above**
+            "bearer_token": "eyJ***6qlA" <- AAD token obtained above
         }
     },
     "claims": [
         [
             {
                 "claim": "x-ms-sevsnpvm-hostdata",
-                "equals": "aaa4e****cc09d" **<- Security hash obtained above**
+                "equals": "aaa4e****cc09d" <- Security hash obtained above
             },
             {
                 "claim": "x-ms-compliance-status",